-At the Quadrangle we now have funds to run a series of day and residential programmes for NHS workers that will help restore their health and wellbeing.
-Participants will be introduced to simple tools and practices that help regulate stress and anxiety with the aim to build a sense of wellbeing and resilience when they return to their everyday lives.
+Participants are introduced to simple tools and practices that help regulate stress and anxiety with the aim to build a sense of wellbeing when they return to their everyday lives.

 Thank you to the team who are supporting this project – Eve Annecke, Jo-Anne Nighy, Jon Ottley, Jen Morgan, Liz Murphy, Andy Somerville, Rachel Fenn, Miriam Saltmarshe, Roberta O’Callaghan, Matt Murphy, Claire Watson, Janice Carrie & Chris Baker at Common Ground photographer and NHS worker Glenn Dene and Sam Rowe at Honeybells Tents and Events.